w3f/w3f-education/docs/Substrate/section8/origins-calls.md

 description: Learn how origins and calls work in Substrate and FRAME.
 ---

 In [Module 5](../section5/dispatchable.md), you created a dispatchable function called `register` that defined an extrinsic.
-The first parameter in that function, `OriginFor<T>`, enabled you also to interpret the call's sender, or **origin**,.
+The first parameter in that function, `OriginFor<T>`, enabled you also to interpret the call's sender, or **origin**.
 There are different types of origins, which can be used in various ways to filter out where a call should come from.

 ## Origin Overview